-In 1944 the University of Illinois conducted a study of kitchen design and developed fundamental design principals that have been modified periodically from time to time, but are still very much in use today.
+In 1944 the University of Illinois conducted a study of kitchen design and developed fundamental design principles that have been modified periodically from time to time but are still very much in use today.
 Here are the 31 rules for designing great kitchens.

 This Old Garage